Image credit to dnd.wizards.com

 - Warlock — Warlocks are incredibly unique characters.
 Beyond that, these eldritch warriors are more well equipped for combat than some of their spell casting counterparts.
 Warlocks have a much more restricted library of known spells and spell slots alike.
 However, these characters are almost always willing to blow all of their spell slots every encounter because warlocks uniquely get their spells back on short rests.
 The end result is that warlocks can focus their spells on buffing themselves and boosting their damage in every exchange.
 Warlocks are also highly adaptable when it comes to dealing damage.
 The pact weapon feature makes any warlock capable of dealing damage in melee when necessary.
 Beyond that, the unique warlock cantrip eldritch blast can provide adequate ranged damage all the way to level 20.
 If you are looking for something a little different that offers some flexibility concerning play style, the warlock can be an incredibly fun class.
 My personal favorite warlock archetypes are hexblade and raven queen.

 - Wizard — Especially inventive and otherwise creative players may want to check out the wizard class.
 The class lacks in hard-hitting combat prowess, but makes up for it in arcane wonders.
 The wizard is quite disarmed when it comes to weapons focused combat.
 With a d6 hit die, the wizard has the lowest maximum health of all the classes.
 Beyond that, the wizard is not natively proficient in any of the armor types.
 Consequently, the wizard is defensively the most naturally vulnerable out of all of the classes.
 That being said, this wizard is not without its wonders.
 The character knows effective AoE damage dealing spells.
-With this being the wizard’s most effective form of damage dealing, the class can be somewhat dependant on enemy positioning in order to really lay down severe punishment.
+With this being the wizard’s most effective form of damage dealing, the class can be somewhat dependent on enemy positioning in order to really lay down severe punishment.
 That being said, the wizard can still use cantrips like Firebolt and low level spells such as Scorching Ray to deal single target damage.
 Of course, the class’s strengths remain elsewhere.
 The wizard can excel when it comes to out of combat utility.
 While the class’s skill checks cannot rival that of a bard or a rogue, the wizard has a bevy of fascinating spells at their disposal.
 Consequently, the wizard is best reserved for advanced players that are looking for a more challenging and inventive Dungeons and Dragons experience.
 My personal favorite wizard archetypes are the school of bladesinging and the school of war magic.
+Multiclassing is an option for a bit of sustain.

 - Barbarian — The barbarian has the potential to be one of the most fun classes to play.
 The character has a d12 hit die, the largest hit die in the game.
 Beyond that, the barbarian’s rage ability allows the class a chance to half physical damage for a short time.
 Ultimately, the character’s massive hit die, rage ability and unarmored defense ability join together to make the barbarian one of the greatest tanks within Dungeons and Dragons.
 Of course, the barbarian can dish out some serious damage as well.
 The barbarian earns a second attack at level five.
 Beyond that, the class gets a scaling, static damage bonus when raging.
 The barbarian’s reckless attack ability also allows the class advantage on attacks, though enemies will have advantage on attacks against the barbarian as a result.
 Ultimately, the barbarian is capable of being a better tank than pretty much any other class.
 Beyond that, the class deals enough damage to threaten your standard enemy.
 The class’s increased movement speed also makes the barbarian great for dashing into your enemy’s back line so that you can pressure the enemy glass canons and healers.
 The largest drawback of the barbarian is the class’s damage dealing is not quite on the same level as the fighter’s damage or even potentially the paladin’s damage.
 The barbarian is also one of the weakest of the group when it comes to utility out of combat.
 That being said, the barbarian can still be incredibly useful to the team and is lots of fun to play.
 My personal favorite barbarian archetypes are the ancestral guardian and the berserker.